sampottinger/wandb_summarizer/README.md

 This package is usable via the command line or from another Python script.
 The command line tool takes the following form:

 ```
-$ wandb-summary-export [username/project name] [output loc] [optional verbose flag] [optional query parameters]
+$ wandb-summarizer-export [username/project name] [output loc] [optional verbose flag] [optional query parameters]
 ```

-Most uses of the microlibrary from another Python script will want to use `wandb_summary.download.get_results` which takes the following parameters:
+Most uses of the microlibrary from another Python script will want to use `wandb_summarizer.download.get_results` which takes the following parameters:

  - `project_name` (str): The name of the project to be downloaded.
 Should be of form username/project.
  - `query_param` (str): [The mongo-like selector](https://docs.wandb.com/docs/integrations/api.html#querying-runs) to be used in filtering runs.
 If not provided or None, will download all runs.
 Defaults to None.